How To Protect Yourself From The Weakening Ringgit?

 As an ETF follows an index, it can be passively managed (you don’t have to look at the market everyday) which appeals to passive investors.
 ETFs also provide healthy dividends and market capitalization growth over time.

-Note that ETFs can be broken into two types: one is the standard or physical ETF’s where you hold the underlying assets like a firm’s share; and another is known as synthetic ETF’s where they have a mixture holding of the underlying assets and complex derivatives.
+Note that ETFs can be broken into two types: one is the standard or physical ETF’s where you hold the underlying assets like a firm’s share.
+Another is known as synthetic ETF’s where they have a mixture holding of the underlying assets and complex derivatives.

 Investors of synthetic ETF are exposed to counter-party risk as these funds use swap contracts.
 This means that there’s a possibility that the fund can be defaulted, and investors might face unrecoverable loss of their investment.